xiix0/scam/README.md

-You seek to shield those you love and you like the role of the provider.
+You're working under a slight handicap.
+You happen to be human.